braylond770/CryptoRage/README.md

 - React.js for the frontend
 - Chrome Extension APIs
 - Supabase for backend and real-time features
+- Rainbow Wallet Kit for Ethereum wallet integration (supports Trust Wallet, MetaMask, and others)
-- Sui blockchain for wallet integration
+- Ethereum blockchain for wallet authentication
 - Walrus for decentralized storage
-- OCR API for text extraction from images
+- Llama 4 Maverick AI for screenshot analysis and chat functionality(using openrouter)

 ## Setup and Installation

 1. Clone the repository:

    ```
    git clone https://github.com/Rushikeshnimkar/cryptorage-login.git
    cd cryptorage
    ```

 2. Install dependencies:

    ```
    npm install
    ```

 3. Create a `.env.local` file in the root directory with the following content:

    ```
    REACT_APP_SUPABASE_URL=your_supabase_url
    REACT_APP_SUPABASE_ANON_KEY=your_supabase_anon_key